chazzka/clanekforest/clanek.md

 Datapoint
 : Datapoint is any observable data with $n$ features.

+Anomaly
+: Anomaly is a datapoint, that differs significantly from other observations.

 Outlier
-: Outlier is a datapoint included in the given dataset.
+: Outlier is an anomaly included in the given dataset.

 Novelty
-: Novelty is an out-lying point.

-Anomaly
-: Anomaly differs significantly from other observations.
+: Novelty is an anomaly that is not present in the given dataset during learning.
+Novelties are usually supplied later during evaluation.

 ## Methods